Antonio Gasalla

-Antonio Gasalla (born March 9, 1941) is an Argentine actor, comedian, and theatre director.
+Antonio Gasalla (9 March 1941 – 18 March 2025) was an Argentine actor, comedian and theatre director.

 Life and work

-Antonio Gasalla was born in Ramos Mejía, a western suburb of Buenos Aires, in 1941.
+Antonio Gasalla was born in Ramos Mejía, a western suburb of Buenos Aires on 9 March 1941.
 He enrolled at the National Dramatic Arts Conservatory, and began his work in Buenos Aires' vibrant theatre scene in 1964 as an understudy, by which he befriended a colleague, Uruguayan émigré Carlos Perciavalle.
 He and Perciavalle starred in their production of María Inés Quesada's Help Valentino!
 (1966), which they performed as a café-concert; this genre was popular in Argentina at the time, and the Gasalla-Perciavalle duo became among its best known exponents.

 They accepted roles in film productions of Un viaje de locos (Madmen's Journey) and Clínica con música (Musical Clinic) in 1974.
 Though known for their comedy roles, they were also cast in 1974 by Sergio Renán for La tregua (The Truce), the first Argentine film nominated for an Oscar for Best Foreign Language Film.
 The duo parted ways subsequently, and Gasalla was cast in a comic role in Tiro al aire (Shot in the Dark), a 1980 family film starring Héctor Alterio.

 Offbeat film director Alejandro Doria offered Gasalla the lead role in a 1985 comedy, Esperando la carroza (Waiting for the Hearse).
 Portraying Mamá Cora, a mischievous nonagenarian in need of attention from her self-absorbed family, Gasalla underwent four hours of prosthetic and makeup work daily, while shooting lasted.
-Receiving mixed reviews, the grotesque comedy was a commercial success and introduced Gasalla to a new act: female impersonation.
+The film is an adaptation of an earlier theater play, but Doria preferred to cast Gasalla doing a female impersonation rather than a woman as in the plays.
+He reasoned that this way people would laugh about the character, rather than feel pity.